tauhidcp/lazandroidmodulewizard/readme.md

 Version 0.5 - rev. 03 - 17 august 2014 -

-	:: New jLocation Component: Add Partial Support for Location Object //<<---- A suggestion and request by Fatih KILIÇ
+	:: New jLocation Component: Add Partial Support for Location Object //<<---- A suggestion and request by Fatih KILIÃ‡
-	:: New jPreference Component: Add Partial Support for Preferences Object //<<---- A suggestion and request by Fatih KILIÇ
+	:: New jPreference Component: Add Partial Support for Preferences Object //<<---- A suggestion and request by Fatih KILIÃ‡
 	:: NEW AppLocationDemo [Eclipse Project]

 Version 0.5 - rev. 02 - 14 june 2014 -